marcelpetrick/DevNotes/BeenThereSeenThat/20230713_Kaggle_Munich/README.md

 ## Introduction
 * Constructor and Acronis have the same owner
 * 'knowledge is the solution against all evil'; educational institution
-*  constructor start-garden -already starting to learn in kindergarden - check this out
+*  constructor start-garden -already starting to learn in kindergarten - check this out
 * earlier: Schaffhausen institut for technology
 * for their courses they do 2-stage-interviews and work also with capstone projects from real companies - less dropouts
 * why? university degrees take too long to complete